Everything Texans Should Know About Elderly Assistance for Home Repairs

 Finding the home repair help you need in Texas

-Texas has a wide variety of home repairs assistance programs available throughout the state.
-Some help aging residents specifically, while other programs are available to a wider range of applicants.
+Texas has a wide variety of home repair assistance programs.
+Some help aging residents specifically, while others are available to a wider range of applicants.

 If you are a senior citizen in Texas needing help with home repairs, compile a list of programs to apply for.
-You may also want to contact the local government in your city or county to find out if there are other programs not listed on their website.
+Contact the local government in your city or county to find out if there are other programs not listed on their website.

 DIY repairs can also be an option if you have a family member or friend who can help you.
 Check a local discount building store or salvage center for discounted building materials.
-You can also find more tips and tricks for increasing your property value on the HomeLight blog.
+Find more tips and tricks for increasing your property value on the HomeLight blog.
+If you’re curious about your home’s current value, give our Home Value Estimator a try.